Thursday, June 30, 2005

 So when we first came out with this conclusion, it just really staggered Bob Reich and others.
 Bob Reich was US Secretary of Labor and a great advocate at that time of the German apprenticeship system and felt like we just needed to train American labor better.
 And we showed that something like 40 percent of the unemployed in Germany had been through the apprenticeship system.

 But more importantly, you can take the US workforce and train it on the job with sufficiently skilled managers to reach within a hair's breadth of the highest productivity in world in these industries.
-That pattern -- and of course that conclusion back then coupled with the fact that the US wasn't behind -- really got a huge amount of attention and
+That pattern -- and of course that conclusion back then coupled with the fact that the US wasn't behind -- really got a huge amount of attention and really undermined the initial economic platform on which Bill Clinton was elected.

-I am a Democrat, by the way, and I voted for Clinton, but he clearly was wrong about the health of the US economy in his first campaign and in the early days of his being president
+I am a Democrat, by the way, and I voted for Clinton, but he clearly was wrong about the health of the US economy in his first campaign and in the early days of his being president.

 The great bulk of the evidence about education came from competent multinational corporations of any nationality.
 Showing they could go virtually anywhere in the world and take the local workforce and train it to come close to home country productivity.